Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The difference is similar to planning a route before a journey versus navigating with live traffic updates.
 One is static intelligence.
 The other is adaptive execution.

-At its core, a modern orchestration framework has four layers.
+At its core, a modern multi-carrier orchestration framework has four layers.

 1. Unified Visibility Layer